MetAILab/FengYuan-Weather/README.md

 The model takes two consecutive six-hour data frames as input. input1.npy represents the atmospheric data at the first time moment, while input2.npy represents the atmospheric data six hours later.
 For example, if input1.npy represents the atmospheric state at 00:00 on January 1, 2022, then input2.npy represents the atmospheric state at 06:00 on the same day.
 The first predicted data corresponds to the atmospheric state at 12:00 on January 1, 2022, and the second predicted data corresponds to the atmospheric state at 18:00 on January 1, 2022.

 Each individual data has a shape of 70x721x1440, where 70 represents 70 atmospheric features.
 The  latitude range is the [90N, 90S], and the longitude range is [0, 360].
 The first 65 variables are arranged in the order ['t', 'u', 'v', 'z', 'q'].
 Each variable contains 13 levels, which are ordered as [50, 100, 150, 200, 250, 300, 400, 500, 600, 700, 850, 925, 1000].
 The following five variables are surface variables are ['t2m', 'u10', 'v10', 'msl', 'tp'].
 Therefore, the order of the 70 variables is ['t50','u50','v50','z50','q50','t100','u100','v100','z100','q100','t150','u150','v150','z150','q150', 't200','u200','v200','z200','q200','t250','u250','v250','z250','q250','t300','u300','v300','z300','q300', 't400','u400','v400','z400','q400','t500','u500','v500','z500','q500','t600','u600','v600','z600','q600', 't700','u700','v700','z700','q700','t850','u850','v850','z850','q850','t925','u925','v925','z925','q925', 't1000','u1000','v1000','z1000','q1000','t2m','u10','v10','msl','tp']

+**Note:**
+- In the currently released model, the TP variable represents hourly precipitation, not 6-hour accumulated precipitation.
+- The sample data are in the data directory (e.g., 20220101000000.npy, 20220101060000.npy).

 ## Inference